rrsm8d/CS353-Project3/README.md

 2. Simply run the program!

 # Changing input/output files
-By default, the program opens files called TRANSACTIONS.TXT and STATEMENTS.TXT, while outputting TRANSACTIONS.TXT in the same directory.
+By default, the program opens files called ACCOUNTS.TXT and STATEMENTS.TXT, while outputting TRANSACTIONS.TXT in the same directory.
 If you wish to change them, you can do the following:

 To change the input files, navigate to TagValues.rkt, and change the filenames on lines 100-101